geremida/myrepro/README.md

 # myrepro
 Just a test to make sure can use RStudio with git

-and editing now in RStudio
+and editing now in RStudio - wow and wowie